sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 ).toHaveAttribute('href', /\/toc/);
 ```

-The main drawback of this method is that we’re not testing that the link is actually clickable.
-It might be hidden, or might have a click handler that prevents the default browser behavior.
+The main drawback of this method is that we’re not testing whether the link is actually clickable.
+It might be hidden, or it might have a click handler that prevents the default browser behavior.

-In the second method, we query the link by its ARIA role and text again, click it, get the handle of the new page, and use it instead of the current one:
+In the second method, we query the link by its ARIA role and text again, click it, get the handle of the new page, and use the new page handle instead of the current one:

 ```js
 const pagePromise = context.waitForEvent('page');